Last Updated: June 2, 2026

 - Limit continuous use to no more than 10 consecutive days

-- Restrict total annual use to 4-6 weeks maximum
+- Restrict total annual use to 4 to 6 weeks maximum

 - Avoid use during pregnancy and breastfeeding

-- Not recommended for children under 3 years (some sources say 18 years)
+- Not recommended for children under 3 years (some sources advise under 18)

-- Avoid use if you have liver disease, a history of alcohol abuse, or take hepatotoxic medications
+- Avoid use if you have liver disease, a history of alcohol misuse, or take hepatotoxic medications

 - Do not confuse comfrey with foxglove, which has similar leaves but is highly toxic